Interested in leveling up your career with a distinguished product management job?

 That’s because this background shows that the candidate has the ability to understand product development but also has a business perspective of the product lifecycle.

-However, there are many successful product managers with entirely different backgrounds.
+However, there are many successful product strategists with entirely different backgrounds.
 In fact, product management is one of the fields with more variation in this aspect.

 A product manager with a degree in biology, for example, might fit like a glove for biotech companies.

-But if you don’t have product-specific knowledge, it’s a good idea to take a few online courses and get certifications that you can put on your resume.
+But if you don’t have product-specific knowledge, it’s a good idea to attend PM bootcamps or enroll in a product management certification program so you can put them on your resume.
 I recommend the certifications from Product Manager HQ.
 They are some of the most well-known in the product community.

 I recommend learning about Agile, which is one of the most widely used methods to manage projects.
 You should also learn about JIRA, the most popular product management software on the market.